fr4nk5ch31n3r/gtransfer/share/doc/gtransfer.1.md

 # DESCRIPTION #
-**gtransfer** is a wrapper script for the **tgftp(1)** tool and provides an advanced command line interface for performing GridFTP transfers.
+**gtransfer** is a wrapper script for the **tgftp(1)** tool and provides an advanced command line interface for performing GridFTP data transfers.

 **gtransfer** has the following features:

 ## Multi-step data transfers ##
-It can transfer files along predefined paths by using transit sites and can therefore bridge different network domains.
+**gtransfer** can transfer files along predefined paths by using transit sites and can therefore bridge different network domains.
+See **dpath(5)** for more details.

 ## Optimized data transfer performance ##
-It supports usage of pre-optimized data transfer parameters for specific connections.
-Therefore this tool is also helpful for single step transfers.
+**gtransfer** supports usage of pre-optimized data transfer parameters for specific connections.
+See dparam(5) for more details.
 In addition **gtransfer** can also automatically optimize a data transfer depending on the size of the files.

 ## Data transfer interruption and continuation ##
-It supports interruption and continuation of transfers.
+**gtransfer** supports interruption and continuation of transfers.
 You can interrupt a transfer by hitting `CTRL+C`.
 To continue an interrupted transfer simply issue the very same command, **gtransfer** will then continue the transfer where it was interrupted.
 The same procedure works for a failed transfer.

 ## Data transfer reliability ##
-It supports automatic retries of failed transfer steps.
+**gtransfer** supports automatic retries of failed transfer steps.
 The number of retries is configurable.

 ## Bash completion ##
-It makes use of bash completion to ease usage.
+**gtransfer** makes use of bash completion to ease usage.
 This supports completion of options and URLs.
 URL completion also expands (remote) paths.
 Just hit the `TAB` key to see what's possible.

+## Host aliases ##
+**gtransfer** can use host aliases as alternatives to host addresses.
+E.g. a user can use "myGridFTP:" and "gsiftp://host1.domain.tld:2811" synonymically.

+## Persistent identifiers (PIDs) ##
+**gtransfer** can use persistent identifiers (PIDs) as used by EUDAT and provided by EPIC as source of a data transfer.

 # OPTIONS #